juanfernandes/juanfernandes-uk/src/blog/working-an-inside-ir35-contract.md

 ---
 layout: post
 title: Working an inside IR35 contract
-description: I've only had one contract inside IR35 and that was enough to put me off.
-The first and last contract inside IR35 that I will take on.
-It was also the final push that sent me back to permanent employment.
+description: I've only had one contract inside IR35 & that was enough to put me off.
+First & last contract inside IR35 that I will take on
 keywords:
 - ir35
 - inside ir35